-The Knowledge Quarter is delighted to invite staff and friends from Knowledge Quarter organisations to the next in our series of private tours and views.
-It will be on this occasion hosted at the London Metropolitan Archives.
-You are invited to an exclusive morning curator tour of the Archive’s new exhibit Child Health in London.
+The Knowledge Quarter is delighted to invite staff and friends from Knowledge Quarter organisations to the next in our series of private views.
+London Metropolitan Archives is pleased to present an exclusive curator tour of their new exhibition Child Health in London.

 Paediatrics, the specialist branch of medicine dealing with children and their diseases, was a relatively late development in Britain.
-Classical medical texts transmitted to Europe via scholars from the Islamic World from the tenth to twelfth centuries had distinguished between the treatment of children and adults, but there is little evidence that these ideas were developed until much later.
-By the end of the nineteenth century, significant breakthroughs in medical science had provided the stimulus to tackle disproportionally high child mortality rates and resulted in a more coordinated approach to child healthcare provision, culminating in the foundation of the National Health Service in 1948.
+It was not until the end of the Nineteenth Century, after significant breakthroughs in medical science had provided the stimulus to tackle disproportionately high child mortality rates, that a more coordinated approach to child healthcare provision, culminating in the foundation of the National Health Service in 1948.

 Case studies of patients and practitioners explore the varying ways in which society viewed children, child patients and the various medical conditions they suffered; and how contemporary attitudes affected the way patients were classified, diagnosed and treated.